SOAP connection

 -

-Select Methods: Select any methods that you want to be available to use as a source or target in the operation.
+Select methods: Select any methods you want to make available as sources or targets in operations.

 Note

-Previously selected methods that are currently in use by configured SOAP activities cannot be removed.
+You cannot remove previously selected methods that are already in use by SOAP activities.

 -

-Selected Activity and Display Name: As you select methods above, they are added to the table below, showing each selected method that will be rendered as an activity block under the SOAP connection in the component palette.
-To edit a Display Name, click the edit icon and enter the desired activity name.
+Selected activity and Display name: As you select methods above, they are added to the table below, showing each selected method that will be rendered as an activity block under the SOAP connection in the component palette.
+To edit a Display name, click the edit icon and enter a new name.

 Note